John Shanley (bishop): Bishop of Jamestown

 On November 15, 1889, Shanley was appointed the first bishop of the newly erected Diocese of Jamestown in North Dakota by Pope Leo XIII.
-He received his episcopal consecration on December 27, 1889, from then Archbishop Ireland, with Bishops Grace and Martin Marty serving as co-consecrators.
+He received his episcopal consecration on December 27, 1889, at the Cathedral of Saint Paul, from then Archbishop Ireland, with Bishops Grace and Martin Marty serving as co-consecrators.
 Shanley established St. John's Academy at Jamestown, under the charge of the Sisters of St. Joseph, in 1890.

 Shanley found running the diocese from Jamestown difficult and moved to Fargo in 1891.
 While Shanley resided in Jamestown, St. James Church was designated the diocesan cathedral, but when he moved the see to Fargo.
-As the church building in Fargo proved inadequate, Shanley purchased property for a new cathedral and had plans drawn up.
+As the church building in Fargo proved inadequate, Shanley purchased property in Fargo for a new cathedral and had plans drawn up.
 The basement was completed when a fire destroyed most of downtown Fargo in 1893.
 Shanley donated a large portion of the funds that he had personally raised for the new cathedral to reconstruct the city after the fire.
 Construction on the cathedral was, therefore, delayed.
-St. Mary's Cathedral was completed and it was dedicated on May 30, 1899.
+The Cathedral of Saint Mary was completed and it was dedicated on May 30, 1899.

 In 1891, Shanley wrote the Fargo Argus defending Native Americans living on the Turtle Mountain Indian Reservation.
-He denounced the actions taken by local indian agents and highlighted positive aspects of Native American culture.
+He denounced the actions taken by local Indian agents and highlighted positive aspects of Native American culture.
 He hosted the convention of Catholic Laymen in 1896.

 Bishop of Fargo

 On April 6, 1897, the name of the diocese was changed to the Diocese of Fargo.
 At the beginning of his tenure, there were 60 churches, 33 priests, 14 schools and one hospital in the diocese; by the time of his death, there 106 priests, 225 churches, six academies, 34 schools and four hospitals.

 Shanley took great interest in the development of the material interests of Fargo and the state, making large subscriptions to whatever contributed to the advancement of the state or of its people.
-He went to Washington, D.C. in 1906 to protest against divorce and established Total Abstinence Societies in the diocese.
+He went to Washington, D.C., in 1906 to protest the legalization of divorce and established Total Abstinence Societies in the diocese.

 Death and legacy

-John Shanley died in his sleep on July 16, 1909 at Fargo, aged 57.
+John Shanley died in his sleep on July 16, 1909, at Fargo, aged 57.